sneakerhax/TTPs/Penetration_Testing/1.Recon/DNS/PyDNSRecon/README.md

 # PyDNSRecon

-A tool that collects DNS records from the 3 resources I found most useful and creates a unique list
+A tool that collects DNS records from the 4 resources and tools that create unique findings

 ### Setup